How to Answer Interview Questions About Leadership Skills

 - Jobs and Internships

-Examples of your leadership ability don't need to be major accomplishments like being elected class president.
+Examples of your leadership ability don't need to be significant accomplishments like being elected class president.
 Think about situations where you influenced your peers and encouraged action of some sort.
 From organizing a protest to re-jiggering the storage process for pantry items at the cafe where you work, any instance where your ideas or actions led to change can be meaningful.

 Here are some sample answers for the academic setting: